yhsanave/tournament-overlay/README.md

 A simple PyQT6 Based UI for managing stream overlays for tournaments.

-Supports player tags and social links, sponsor tags, set count, round title, and commentator tags.
+Supports player tags and social links, sponsor tags, set count, round title and games, and commentator tags.

 ---